GuiTuring/TuringTest/UnifyIDTest/README.md

 The iOS app is available on Diawi so please download and install it on your iPhone here.

-// diawi ios app link here
+// diawi ios app link here.

 [Android]